+Produce packaging is a prime target for long-travel Cartesian robots.
 We recently delivered a set of long-travel transfer robots that showcase all of these technical features.
 Built for an agricultural packaging company in California's Central Valley, the robots integrate seamlessly with the company's existing IPAK tray formers.
-Each robot tends up to four machines at a time, filling the machines with stacked sheets of corrugated cardboard.
+Each robot tends up to four machines at a time, filling them with stacked sheets of corrugated cardboard.

 Installed above the machines, these 3-axis gantry robots are based on our ServoBelt[TM] Heavy linear motion stages.
 This stage design offers limitless travel lengths, independent moving carriages and the ability to mount the stage in any orientation.
-For these robots, the longest axis of the three, which runs over the bank of tray formers, has a travel length of more than 50 feet.
+In these robots, the longest axis runs over the bank of tray formers and has a travel length of more than 50 feet.

 To deliver sheets of corrugated cardboard into the four tray-forming machines, a robot first picks a load of cardboard from a custom-built dock that holds pallets of corrugated sheets.
-It then delivers the load of cardboard to each tray former.
-Thanks to ServoBelt's speed, which tops out at 4 meters/second, the robots can easily keep up with four tray formers even at the full output of 35 trays per minute.
+It then delivers the load to each tray former.
+Thanks to ServoBelt's speed, which tops out at 4 meters/second, the robots can easily keep up with the four tray formers - even at the full output of 35 trays per minute.